KitKatNaomi/Neocity-View-Counter/README.md

 - Download and Install Python, Node.js and Imagemagick (with Legacy Utilities)
 - Download This Repo and Unarchive to a folder
 - Run Install.py within the folder
-- Select your Login Method
-- Add API key or Login Info
+- Add Neocity Login Info
 - Wait for it to install the reqired files
-- Done!
+- Restart then you're done!

 # Running the Counter